fnca-open-standards/ticket/Open-Ticket-Specification.md

 Each group within this section has these properties:

-**Group Name (groupName)** string (100) - required - this is a key value that can be used to identify the group.
+**Group Name (groupName)** String (100) - required - this is a key value that can be used to identify the group.
 This is in camel case to be compatible with automated systems.

-**Display Name (displayName)** string (100) - required - This is a human friendly name for the group that can also be used in the receiving system’s user interface.
+**Display Name (displayName)** String (100) - required - This is a human friendly name for the group that can also be used in the receiving system’s user interface.

-**Is Center Created (isCenterCreated)** boolean - required - True for all field groups that were added by the center.
+**Is Center Created (isCenterCreated)** Boolean - required - True for all field groups that were added by the center.
 Any field groups added by other systems should set this to False.

 **Field List (fieldList)** - required - this is an array of custom fields, each with the following properties:

-- **Field Name (fieldName)** string (100) - required - This is a computer-friendly name that can be used as a key value for the receiving system.
+- **Field Name (fieldName)** String (100) - required - This is a computer-friendly name that can be used as a key value for the receiving system.
 This should not contain special characters or spaces.

-- **Display Name (displayName)** string (100) - required - The display name of the custom field as it should appear to anyone viewing the information.
+- **Display Name (displayName)** String (100) - required - The display name of the custom field as it should appear to anyone viewing the information.

-- **Type (type)** string (20) - required - The type of information this field contains, such as String for text, DateTime for date/time values, Boolean for true/false values, Integer for a whole number value, or Number for a numeric value containing a decimal portion.
-See Appendix A for value types.
+- **Type (type)** String (20) - required - The type of information this field contains, such as String for text, DateTime for date/time values, Boolean for true/false values, Integer for a whole number value, or Float for a numeric value containing a decimal portion.
+See Data Types above for value types.

 - **Value (value)** (various types, see Custom Field Data Types below) - required - This value is used in combination with the Type above to translate the value into an appropriate native representation of that value on the receiving system.
 So, an integer can be translated from the value here into a native integer data type variable so that it can be used appropriately.

-- **Max (max)** integer - required for string, integer, and float types - The maximum number of characters the value can have, or the maximum value for a numeric field.
+- **Max (max)** Integer - required for string, integer, and float types - The maximum number of characters the value can have, or the maximum value for a numeric field.

 ## Custom Field Data Types